thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 <img width="600" alt="Screen Shot 2022-09-24 at 12 29 16 PM" src="https://user-images.githubusercontent.com/92915699/192117835-e55e8966-4447-4f99-975a-ccec9024c629.png">

 I also experiment with making plots that only show MORB, Hawaii, and the Austral-Cook endmembers.
 This requires a bit of self-referencing to know that 1 = Atlantic MORB, 2 = Pacific MORB, etc., but I have the numbers written out, so it is easy enough to reference.
-I use the [subselect tool (screenshot)](https://user-images.githubusercontent.com/92915699/192116689-b2e61ac6-c906-457c-b22d-8bab0b17db58.png), and this is the resulting Sr-Nd plot:
+I use the [subselect tool](https://user-images.githubusercontent.com/92915699/192116689-b2e61ac6-c906-457c-b22d-8bab0b17db58.png), and this is the resulting Sr-Nd plot:

 <img width="600" alt="Screen Shot 2022-09-24 at 12 33 29 PM" src="https://user-images.githubusercontent.com/92915699/192116656-ceac6661-eaf1-40b5-8134-d989bf22b207.png">